 Sampling Technique

 Multi stage purposive cum random sampling technique was used for the collection of primary data.
-The Lucknow district and Gosaiganj block were selected purposively.
+The Lucknow district and Gosaiganj block were selected purposively.( mention the purpose-why?)
 For an unbiased representation 120 stakeholders were selected randomly from among farmers, retailers, traders, wholesalers, and supermarket managers involved in the supply chain.

 Table 1: Stakeholders and commodity classification of respondent of Lucknow district of Uttar Pradesh